Relishablez/F1_imp/README.md

 Disable adblockers, trackers, cookie loggers, cookie blockers and the like on the website/webpage

 - How reliable is Ipinfo.io?
 Reliable enough to warrant me using it.
-They also boast a really good database and frequency of crawling the web.
+They also boast a really good database and frequency of crawling the web (more than 1,000,000,000,000 a year and 1,000,000,000 a day).
 See more details: https://ipinfo.io/faq/article/47-how-precise-is-ipinfo-data#:~:text=We%20like%20to%20think%20we,depending%20on%20the%20data%20type.

 - Do you plan on checking more services to cross check IPs such as VPN and Proxy detection?
-Yes.
-Currently just using Ipinfo.io
+<br>Yes.
+Currently just using Ipinfo.io</br>

 - Are you the goat?
-Perhaps :D
+<br>Perhaps :D</br>

 - Where can I report issues, can I commit?
-Feel free to commit but I request not to be foolish please.
-If you're here then one way or another you know me, so feel free to reach out that way! 😇
+<br>Feel free to commit but I request not to be foolish please.
+If you're here then one way or another you know me, so feel free to reach out that way! 😇</br>